egg-west/offline-compositional-rl-datasets/README.md

 pip uninstall numba
 pip install -U numba

-python off_comp_rl/d3rl_runner.py --algo bc --dataset-type medium-replay-subsampled
+python off_comp_rl/d3rl_runner.py --algo bc --dataset-type medium-replay-subsampled --dataset-split single_task

 # use pip install instead of conda, for the case of not compatible pytorch version for your machine